mushtaq-khan/jury-selection/README.md

-# Authentication Backend
+# Jury Selection System Backend

-A Node.js backend with Express.js, PostgreSQL, and Prisma ORM for handling user authentication.
+A robust Node.js backend with Express.js, PostgreSQL, and Prisma ORM for handling jury selection and authentication.

-## Features

-- User registration and login
-- JWT-based authentication
-- Password reset functionality
-- Profile management
-- Email notifications for password reset

 ## Prerequisites